Belfast Blitz: Second major raid

 There was a second massive air raid on Belfast on Sunday 4–5 May 1941, three weeks after that of Easter Tuesday.
 Around 1 am, Luftwaffe bombers flew over the city, concentrating their attack on the Harbour Estate and Queen's Island.
 Nearby residential areas in east Belfast were also hit when "203 metric tonnes of high explosive bombs, 80 land mines attached to parachutes, and 800 firebomb canisters containing 96,000 incendiary bombs" were dropped.
 Over 200 people died in what became known as the 'Fire Raid'.

 Casualties were lower than at Easter, partly because the sirens had sounded at 11.45 pm while the Luftwaffe attacked more cautiously from a greater height.
 St George's Church in High Street was damaged by fire.
 Again the Irish emergency services crossed the border, this time without waiting for an invitation.

 Media depictions

+Brian Moore's 1965 novel The Emperor of Ice-Cream, set in Belfast during the Second World War, describes the blitz.

 The 2017 film Zoo depicts an air raid during the Belfast Blitz.

 The Belfast air raids of April and May 1941 are recounted in the 2025 novel These Days, by Lucy Caldwell.

-Post 381 a book by James Doherty, an air raid warden during the blitz of Belfast.
-Details the blitz of Belfast from a first hand account.
+Post 381, a book by James Doherty, who was an air raid warden during the blitz of Belfast, gives a first-hand account of the Belfast Blitz.